richarddwang/hugdatafast/docs/source/index.rst

 hugdatafast
 =============

-This package is to provide a bridge between fastai and huggingface/nlp and elegantly deal with the data pipeline for NLPers.
+This package is to provide a  elegant bridge between fastai and huggingface/nlp and some handy data transforms for NLPers.

-Author: Richard Wang \n
+Author: Richard Wang

 Twitter: `Richard Wang <https://twitter.com/_RichardWang_>`_ (You can follow to get news of the package if there is.
 Or see my recent research.)

 Installation